The Champion Trees of Bushnell Park

 When Jacob Weidenmann, Bushnell Park’s designer, planned the park, he selected 157 varieties of trees and shrubs for planting.
 The trees he selected came from North America, Europe and East Asia.
 In all, his original planting scheme showed a total of 1,100 individual specimens.

-There are four state champion trees in Bushnell Park, which means that they are the largest of their species so far located by the Connecticut Notable Tree Survey, a project of the Connecticut Botanical Society.
+There are three state champion trees in Bushnell Park, which means that they are the largest of their species so far located by the Connecticut Notable Tree Survey, a project of the Connecticut Botanical Society.

 This tree hangs over the wall of the west tower of the Soldiers and Sailors Memorial Arch.
 The leaves have 5-12 pairs of leaflets, looking somewhat like a sumac or tree-of-heaven leaf.
 The Toon, or Chinese Mahogany, is native to China.
 It is doing well, having recovered from a large trunk gash.
 Because it is the only specimen known in Connecticut, it automatically becomes the state champ, even though it is probably no more than 50 years old.
 It blooms very late in the spring, producing beautiful small white flowers in June, followed by clusters of fruit with winged seeds.